BoboTiG/thermalprinter/docs/source/usage.rst

     from thermalprinter import ThermalPrinter

-So the module can be used as simply as:
+So the module can be used as a context manager:

 .. code-block:: python